 Rosen Shingle Creek in Orlando

-If you’re visiting Florida with kids, odds are you’re either in Orlando or the kids are begging you to go there.
+If you’re visiting Florida with the kids, odds are you’re either in Orlando or the little ones are begging you to go there.
 Either way, Rosen Shingle Creek is ready for you.
-Though not technically an all-inclusive the same way Club Med is, Rosen Creek nods to its alluring neighbors with a SeaWorld package and another for Universal Orlando.
+Although not technically an all-inclusive in the same way as Club Med, Rosen Creek nods to its alluring neighbors with a Universal Orlando package.
 Skip lines at the Wizarding World of Harry Potter, or eat for free all day at SeaWorld.
-Just don’t forget to build in time naps (that means you and the little ones).
+Just don’t forget to build in time for naps (for you and the kids).